NATHALIE

 For more information on Ashtanga Yoga please visit www.sharathyogacentre.com

-2 - WEEKS BEGINNERS COURSE - APRIL 20 TO MAY 3
+2 - WEEKS BEGINNERS COURSE - SEPTEMBER 21 TO OCTOBER 4

 In this 2-week beginners course, we will dive into the practice of the Ashtanga Yoga method, exploring mostly asanas, breathing as well as some basic philosophical aspects of the practice.